 - Specifically, they've taken his super-tough "ability to survive crushing ocean depths" and super-strong "ability to swim really fast" and used them a lot more; as someone noted in his "Heart Is an Awesome Power" entry, punching people in the face at five hundred atmospheres or more puts him in the same tier as Superman.
 His telepathy is also shown to have some limited degree of usefulness with non-marine species, Depending on the Writer.
 Some writers go to extremes by combining "can summon and control sea creatures" with "every living thing on Earth has evolved from sea life" to giving him power over more or less everything.
 Usually this was presented as near-total control over sea life and the ability to stun or confuse humans or other animals; Aquaman was able to induce a seizure in the Martian speedster Züm in an early issue of Morrison's JLA by attacking the parts of his Martian brain that had evolved from sea creatures.

 - In another issue of JLA, as part of the World War III storyline kickoff, Mageddon initiated a riot at a super villain lockdown and the Justice League were sent in to contain it since the warden and all guards had gone cuckoo as well.
 While the rest of the team was handling things elsewhere in the building, Aquaman all by his lonesome busted into a room filled with about fifty bad guys with light-based abilities.
-He just stared them down and said:
+He just stared them down and said, "Most of your powers are dependent on light.
+My eyes are adapted to see at six thousand fathoms.
+Think about it."

 - In a Crowning Moment of Awesome / Crowning Moment of Funny, Aquaman's friendship with sea creatures helps him with his battle with Namor.
 You could say he Dropped A Whale On Him.